atata-framework/atata/README.md

 * **WebDriver**.
 Based on [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) and preserves all its features.
 * **Page Object Model**.
 Provides unique fluent page object pattern that is easy to implement and maintain.
 * **Components**.
 Contains a rich set of ready to use [components](https://atata.io/components/) for inputs, tables, lists, etc.
 * **Integration**.
-Works on any .NET test engine (e.g. NUnit, xUnit, SpecFlow) as well as on CI systems like Jenkins, Azure DevOps or TeamCity.
+Works on any .NET test engine (e.g. NUnit, xUnit, SpecFlow) as well as on CI systems like Jenkins, GitHub Actions or TeamCity.
 * **Triggers**.
 A bunch of [triggers](https://atata.io/triggers/) to bind with different events to extend component behavior.
 * **Verification**.
-A set of fluent assertion methods and triggers for the component and data verification.
+A set of fluent assertion methods and triggers for a component and data verification.
 * **Configurable**.
 Defines the default component search strategies as well as additional settings.
 [Atata.Configuration.Json](https://github.com/atata-framework/atata-configuration-json) provides flexible JSON configurations.
 * **Reporting/Logging**.
-Built-in customizable logging and screenshot capturing functionality.
+Built-in customizable logging; screenshots and snapshots capturing functionality.
 * **Extensible**.
 [Atata.Bootstrap](https://github.com/atata-framework/atata-bootstrap) and [Atata.KendoUI](https://github.com/atata-framework/atata-kendoui) packages have a set of ready to use components.
 Framework supports any kind of extending.

 ## Usage